 This website is aimed at helping people who have limited to no experience with writing proposals.
 It provides you with enough information so you will know how to write a proposal (whether you are writing a letter or something much more substantial).
 I wanted to write something you can read through within an hour.

 Just a note, we’re talking specifically about writing business proposals.
 This is a resource for business people (not necessarily researchers or academics).
+If you want to write a grant proposal (to get money), you are in the wrong place.
+Try this link.
+If you want to write a thesis proposal, sorry, still in the wrong place.
+Try this link.

 This section explains what you want your business proposal to achieve and how it should go about doing that.
 These things may seem pretty obvious, but losing sight of them will likely result in failure.